Per-Plex/Battleship/README.md

 - Simple command line input
 - Class for board state
 - Difficulty selector
-- AI uses hunt (with parity)/target mode on medium difficulty
+- AI uses hunt (with parity) and target mode on medium difficulty
 - New welcome screen
 - Hard difficulty uses a PDF algorthim for hunt and a standard target mode